Lawyer: Husband of missing woman charged with murder

 Fotis Dulos and his girlfriend, Michelle Troconis, were previously charged with evidence tampering and hindering prosecution in connection with Jennifer Dulos' disappearance.
 They pleaded not guilty and posted bond.

-An arrest warrant after those charges revealed the array of evidence police have compiled in the case.
+An arrest warrant later revealed the array of evidence police have compiled in the case.